Chapter 9 Performance metrics

 Which method has the smallest Root Mean Squared Error?

-So far linear regression is not doing well: it has more bias and a larger standard error than the other two.
-We can assess overall performance by combining these two quantities with the RMSE:
+So far linear regression is not doing well: it has more bias and a larger standard error than the other two estimators.
+We can assess overall accuracy by combining these two quantities with the RMSE:

 runs %>%